Your Body

 “I cried at the silliest of things too!
 I went to the shops, saw baby clothes and started crying!
 It is common to have mood swings and get emotional.
 Often called pregnancy blues, it’s those pregnancy hormones!”

-Join other expectant mothers, share your fears and anxieties.
-Make sure you are getting that support in a safe and non-judgemental environment.
+Join other expectant mothers, and share your fears and anxieties.
+Make sure you are getting that support in a safe and non-judgmental environment.